JuliaParallel/DeploymentsOnHPC/nersc/README.md

 └── user
     └── install_env_kernel.jl
 ```
-To generate the Julia modules, either run: `./entrypoint.sh
+To generate the NERSC Julia Jupyter kernels, either run: `./entrypoint.sh
-./nersc/julia/render.sh` [or the `_tmp`
+./nersc/kernels/templates/render.sh` [or the `_tmp`
 equivalent](#render-scripts-rendersh-vs-render_tmpsh).
 This will render a
 single-threaded and a multi-threaded version.

 The [NERSC Julia Jupyter Kernel](./kernels/templates/jupyter/kernel.json) uses
-a [Kernel Helper](./kernels/templates/jupyter/kernel-help.sh) script in order
+a [Kernel Helper](./kernels/templates/jupyter/kernel-helper.sh) script in order
 to do 3 things:
 1. Load any dependent modules
 2. Set environment variables (e.g. `JULIA_NUM_THREADS`)